md-gravity/Icebreaker/.github/pull_request_template.md

 <!--
 How Reproduce? 🔬
 How To Test? 🔐
-Describe steps how test old and new behaviour.
+Describe steps how to test old and new behaviour.
 -->

 # Checklist